 - A bachelor’s degree in programming, computer science, or computer engineering

-- An academic background replete with courses in statistics and math
+- An academic background with courses in statistics and math

-- Experience in specialties plagued by staffing shortages, such as intrusion detection, secure software development, and network monitoring
+- Experience in short-handed specialties such as intrusion detection, secure software development, and network monitoring

 But that isn’t all necessarily required.